 |---|---|---|

-| Vacuum Environment | Low outgassing rate, prevents contamination | Semiconductor manufacturing, aerospace equipment |
+| Vacuum environment | Low outgassing rate, prevents contamination | Semiconductor manufacturing, aerospace equipment |

-| Dry Running | Self-lubricating properties, reduced wear | Medical devices, food processing |
+| Dry running | Self-lubricating properties, reduced wear | Medical devices, food processing |

-| Chemical Corrosion | Excellent chemical resistance | Chemical equipment, laboratory instruments |
+| Chemical corrosion | Excellent chemical resistance | Chemical equipment, laboratory instruments |

-| Cryogenic | Maintains performance at -200°C | Cryogenic freezing equipment |
+| Low-temperature environment | Maintains performance at low temperatures | Cryogenic freezing equipment |

 Cage Selection Guide

-| Speed Range (n x Dm) | Recommended Cage | Application Scenarios |
+| Speed Range (n·Dm) | Recommended Cage | Application Scenarios |

 |---|---|---|

-| < 600,000 | 480 (Standard steel) | General industrial applications, motors, pumps |
+| ≤ 400,000 | 480 (Standard steel ribbon) | General industrial applications, motors, pumps |

-| 1,200,000 - 1,800,000 | 25 (PPS) | Ultra-high-speed spindles, grinding machines |
+| ≤ 2,400,000 | 27 (Synthetic) | Ultra-high-speed spindles, grinding machines |

 Important Notes: